benschenker/gibgen/README.md

 Quick Start
 -----------
+To run this program you must have python 2.7.6 installed on your computer.

+It will accept input as an argument or as STDIN
+- 'python2 gibgen.py "This is a String"'
+- 'cat mystringfile.txt | python2 gibgen.py'

-* Replace this text with instructions on how to execute your program This was written in Python 2.7.6,
+This was written in Python 2.7.6

-* Also tell us anything else the reviewer should know about your code
+This implementation works well for all cases that I tried except when two separate words are separated only by a special character (e.g. hyphen), where it treats that as one word.

 Coding Questions